Thomas Mann: Political views

 During World War I, Mann supported the conservatism of Kaiser Wilhelm II, attacked liberalism, and supported the war effort, calling the Great War "a purification, a liberation, an enormous hope".
 In his 600-page-long work Reflections of a Nonpolitical Man (1918), Mann presented his conservative, anti-modernist philosophy: spiritual tradition over material progress, German patriotism over egalitarian internationalism, and rooted culture over rootless civilisation.

 In "On the German Republic" (Von Deutscher Republik, 1922), Mann called upon German intellectuals to support the new Weimar Republic.
 The work was delivered at the Beethovensaal in Berlin on 13 October 1922, and published in Die neue Rundschau in November 1922.
 In the work, Mann developed his eccentric defence of the Republic based on extensive close readings of Novalis and Walt Whitman.
-Also in 1921, he wrote an essay Mind and Money in which he made a very open assessment of his family background: "In any case, I am personally indebted to the capitalist world order from the past, which is why it will never be appropriate for me to spit on it as it is à la mode these days."
+Also in 1921, he wrote an essay Mind and Money in which he made a very open assessment of his family background: "In any case, I am personally indebted to the capitalist world order from the past, which is why it will never be appropriate for me to spit on it as it is à la mode these days".
 Thereafter, his political views gradually shifted toward liberal-left.
 He especially embraced democratic principles when the Weimar Republic was established.

-Mann initially gave his support to the left-liberal German Democratic Party before urging unity behind the Social Democrats, probably less for ideological reasons, but because he only trusted the political party of the workers to provide sufficient mass and resistance to the growing Nazism.
+Mann initially gave his support to the left-liberal German Democratic Party before urging unity behind the Social Democrats, probably less for ideological reasons, but because he only trusted it to provide sufficient mass and resistance to the growing Nazism.
 In 1930, he gave a public address in Berlin titled An Appeal to Reason, in which he strongly denounced Nazism and encouraged resistance by the working class.
 This was followed by numerous essays and lectures in which he attacked the Nazis.
 At the same time, he expressed increasing sympathy for socialist ideas.
 When the Nazis came to power in 1933, Mann and his wife were on holiday in Switzerland.
 Due to his strident denunciations of Nazi policies, his son Klaus advised him not to return.
 In contrast to those of his brother Heinrich and his son Klaus, Mann's books were not among those burnt publicly by Hitler's regime in May 1933, possibly since he had been the Nobel laureate in literature for 1929.
 In 1936, the Nazi government officially revoked his German citizenship.

 During the war, Mann made a series of anti-Nazi radio-speeches, published as Listen, Germany! in 1943.
 They were recorded on tape in the United States and then sent to the United Kingdom, where the British Broadcasting Corporation transmitted them, hoping to reach German listeners.